SIBO Yogurt

 -This is technically not “yogurt,” as it’s made from different strains of Lactobacillus.
 Do not attempt to ferment at the higher temperatures of traditional yogurt, as you will kill your bacterial strains.

 -I use my Instant Pot to make yogurt.
 However, the temperature it maintains is too high for SIBO yogurt.
-My workaround is to make the yogurt in glass jars rather than directly in the pot itself.
+My workaround is to make the yogurt in glass jars rather than directly in the pot basin.
 This keeps the yogurt a few degrees cooler at the desired temperature.

 *As an Amazon Associate, I earn from qualifying purchases.
 Thanks for your support!